pants721/pantsmacs/README.md

 git clone https://github.com/pants721/pantsmacs.git ~/.emacs.d
 ```

 To uninstall just mv `~/.emacs.d.bak` back.
-You can figure it our, I'm not your dad.
+You can figure it out, I'm not your dad.

 ## Major change log